 There was absolutely no satisfaction in receiving the glare that Patty gave him before ducking back inside the shop, and as Miles followed her through the towering shelves full of junk, he grudgingly admitted he deserved that, at least in theory.
 Whatever had gone on in his head at the edge of the forest had rattled him, but he had to push that aside now.
 He should be more gracious to Patty.
 She and Julie had taken him in when he had nowhere else to go, when he was bankrupt and sullen and friendless.
 She had given him a job and a roof over his head and a modicum of his self-respect back.

 But Jesus H. Christ, did it have to be this job?
-And really, did you call it a roof when your house came with its own set of wheels?
+This place?

 I hate my life, Miles thought again, his hands clenching at his sides.
 I hate my life, and I would do anything and give anything to change it.